 This bundle includes four sizes of silicone bags – mini, sandwich, snack, and pocket – so you can store just about anything.
 The patented pinch-press seal ensures a leakproof environment perfect for taking snacks on the go or marinating meats in the fridge.

-7) Don't Forget Your Reusable Cloth Bags
+7) Don't Forget Your Reusable Cloth Bags!

 CHICOBAG REUSABLE NOMAD SHOULDER TOTE